-Prerequisite: Prior Musical Experience and/or Teacher Recommendation

-Music Theory is an introductory study of the structure and fundamentals of music.
-It is an elective course planned for any student desiring a more thorough understanding of music based upon knowledge of the techniques and skills involved in its structure.
+Prerequisite: Prior Musical Experience and/or Teacher Recommendation Music Theory is an introductory study of the structure and fundamentals of music.
+It is an elective course planned for any student desiring a more thorough understanding of music based upon knowledge of the teaching and skills involved in its structure.
+The source is conducted in a laboratory memory with techniques and skills involved in its structure.
 The course is conducted in a laboratory manner with emphasis on writing, analysis, and ear-training.
 Theoretical problems are explained as students encounter them and creative work is encouraged.
 Students who participate in this course should acquire the necessary skills for effective musical expression.

-Jazz Techniques (5420)

-One Credit, Half Block Grades 10, 11, 12

-Prerequisites: Music Theory.
+Jazz Techniques (5420) One Credit, Half Block Grades 10, 11, 12 Prerequisites: Music Theory.
 Students should be familiar with all twelve major scales on their instrument with six to seven of these memorized.